perfsonar/perfsonar-tools-docker/README.md

 ## Testing

-test perfSONAR tools to another host with owamp, bwctl, and pScheduler installed:
+Sample commands to try to another host with perfSONAR installed:
 >owping hostname
->bwctl -c hostname
+>bwctl -c host1 -s host2
 >pscheduler task --assist sourceHost throughput --source sourceHost --dest destHost

 Note that pscheduler requires the full 'testpoint' bundle installed to run a test to/from a host.
+You will not be able to run pScheduler directly to/from this docker container.
-3rd party mode using the '--assist' flag will work with this 'tools' bundle.
+However, 3rd party mode using the '--assist' flag, as shown above, will work with this container.

 ## Notes:
 The perfSONAR hostname is assume to be the same is the base host.
 To use a different